 Oukaïmeden Ski Resort

-The picturesque village of Oukaïmeden is located 45 miles/ 73 kilometers south of Marrakesh in the heart of the High Atlas Mountains.
-The village itself is perched at 8,530 feet/ 2,600 meters, while a chairlift soars another 2,158 feet/ 658 meters to the peak of Jebel Attar mountain.
+The picturesque village of Oukaïmeden is located 49 miles/ 78 kilometers south of Marrakesh in the heart of the High Atlas Mountains.
+The village is perched at 8,530 feet/ 2,600 meters, while the winter sports area clings to the edge of Jebel Attar mountain and has a maximum elevation of 10,603 feet/ 3,232 meters.

-From the top of the chairlift, there are five downhill runs, each one made even more challenging by a lack of piste maintenance.
+A single chairlift takes you to the top, where six downhill runs await.
+Each one is made more challenging by a lack of piste maintenance.
 There's also a nursery area, a ski school, a family sledging area and a series of intermediate slopes served by four drag lifts.
-Amazingly, donkeys are also used as resort transport.
+If the latter feel too conventional, you can always hitch a ride to the top of the slope on one of the resort donkeys.

 Skiing Near Ifrane